girlwhocodetoo/Autumn-Sale/README.md

-# Autumn Sale Project
+# Autumn Sale Home Page

-The Autumn Sale is just a imaginary clothe store main page I made for my CSS study (All archives inside the folder IMG aren't mine, even if I edited them to fit in the site)
+The Autumn Sale is just a imaginary clothe store home page I made for my CSS study (All archives inside the folder IMG aren't mine, even if I edited them to fit in the site)